Samantha’s tips on interior and lifestyle photography.

 Work with the light in your home

-I prefer to keep a warmer tone to my imagery across the board, so shooting in the later afternoon works for me (time of year dependant).
+I prefer to keep a warmer tone to my imagery across the board, so shooting in the later afternoon works for me (time of year dependent).
 That said, you can always add a little warmth during the editing process and certainly correct any white balance issues you may have encountered.

 “I won’t go down the white balance or shutter speed rabbit hole in this post as I don’t want to complicate things too much, but that’s the thing about photography - you’ll never stop learning”.